 5. Natural Remedies

 **If we’re looking for a natural remedy for bad breath, there are a few things we can try.
-We can squeeze a little lemon in our pets’ water bowl or sprinkle some parsley over their food at dinner.
+We can squeeze a little lemon in our dogs’ water bowl or sprinkle some parsley over their food at dinner.
+(Cats should not have citrus).
 Also, abrasive fruits and veggies like carrots and apples can help scrape teeth clean similarly to rawhides and Greenies (and my dogs love them).

 6. Veterinary Visit